tlvince/eslint-plugin-jasmine/README.md

 ## Recommended configuration

-This plugin export a `recommended` configuration that enforce good practices.
+This plugin exports a `recommended` configuration that enforces good practices.

-To enable this configuration use the `extends` property in your `.eslintrc` config file:
+To enable this configuration, use the `extends` property in your `.eslintrc` config file:

 ```js
 {